 Make sure you understand these definitions and have memorized them (or at least know where they are if you need to reference them later on!).

 A quick summary w/ PROs (versus the other) of each model:

-Model 1 stores generally sell brand name products that are drop-shipped direct from a manufacturer or a distributor of the manufacturer's goods - sell you are selling someone else's brand of products.
+model 1 stores generally sell brand name products that are drop-shipped direct from a manufacturer or a distributor of the manufacturer's goods - so you are selling someone else's brand of products.